Asymptotics for scalar perturbations from a neighborhood of the bifurcation sphere: Introduction

 where $I_0^{(0)}[\psi]$ is given by the explicit expression \eqref{ont0} of the initial data on $\{t=0 \}$. \item \textit{Evolution/Fall-off of time-symmetric (initially static) data:} Initial data on $\{t=0\}$ are called static (or time-symmetric) if

 In this case, the constant $I_{0}^{(1)}[\psi]$ reduces to

-Hence, \textbf{generic time-symmetric initial data have the same fall-off as the general data.
-The fall-off improves by one power if and only if the spherical mean of $\psi$ on the bifurcation sphere vanishes. }
+Hence, \textbf{the restriction to time-symmetric initial data will generically not improve the corresponding fall-off in time.} The fall-off improves by one power under this restriction if and only if, \underline{in addition}, the spherical mean of $\psi$ on the bifurcation sphere vanishes.

-This provides a complete description of the asymptotic behavior of time-symmetric initial data and hence confirms and extends the numerical work of \cite{karzdma}, the heuristic work of \cite{priceburko} and partially the rigorous work \cite{dssprice} where the authors consider initial data supported away from the bifurcation sphere.
+This provides a complete description of the asymptotic behavior of time-symmetric initial data and hence confirms and extends the numerical work of \cite{karzdma}, the heuristic work of \cite{priceburko}.